 - Pre-condition the tea at room temperature by throwing a Boveda pack and a cake of tea into a sealed mylar bag.
 Every couple of weeks, check the generated relative humidity by removing the Boveda pack and placing a calibrated hygrometer into the bag with the tea and sealing the bag for 4 hours.
 When the tea has reached your target humidity, make sure to remove the Boveda before placing the sealed bag into the hotbox.
 (Note: the time it takes to measure generated RH depends on the compression of the tea among other factors.
 Most loosely compressed tea cakes will get you an accurate reading in only 2 hours, but it’s better to wait extra just to be sure.)

 - Use bookends to position the mylar bags and keep them in place.

 - Upon removing a cake of tea from the hotbox, open the mylar immediately to prevent condensation inside the bag.
 You can close the bag once the tea has cooled down.

 - Wait a month after removing your tea from the hotbox for any serious evaluation.
-Puer can (in some cases) suffer jet-lag after major temperature swings.
+Puer can suffer jet-lag after major temperature swings.

 - It’s advisable to spend the first 6-12 months of storage just storing samples of a diverse array of teas at various temperatures and humidity levels to get an idea of how each variable affects each tea.
 Work out the kinks in your setup before committing any full cakes.